 Do I Want to Become a Public Relations Agent?

 Public relations professionals usually work in an office setting on a full-time basis.
-Some positions require travel and long workdays, including overtime, are typical of the field.
-PR agents must be comfortable talking in front of groups, large and small.
+Some positions require travel, and long workdays are typical of the field, including overtime.
+PR agents must be comfortable talking in front of groups both large and small.

-Generally, the minimum education requirement to become a public relations manager or specialist is a bachelor's degree.
+Generally, the minimum educational requirement to become a public relations manager or specialist is a bachelor's degree.
 Additional training is completed on the job.
-The following table contains the main qualifications and requirements needed to become a public relations specialist or manager as reported by the U.S. Bureau of Labor Statistics (BLS).
+The following table contains the main qualifications and requirements needed to become a public relations specialist or manager, as reported by the U.S. Bureau of Labor Statistics (BLS).